xonixx/xonixx.github.io/intellij-awk_grammar_optimization.md

 If you read my article carefully, at this point you might have a question.
 How come in the beginning I was adding `pin` for the same `if` case, and it was working?

 I should apologize for some inconsistency in my story.
-In the first part I was adding `pin` for already [rewritten parser grammar](https://github.com/xonixx/intellij-awk/pull/185/files), where I was able to get rid of the aforementioned duplication `¯\_(ツ)_/¯`
+The project IntelliJ-AWK was started by using the exact AWK grammar as provided by specification.
+In the first part of the article I was adding `pin` for already [rewritten parser grammar](https://github.com/xonixx/intellij-awk/pull/185/files), where I was able to get rid of the aforementioned duplication `¯\_(ツ)_/¯`

 ***

-Though, once again.
-You may still ask.
+Though, once again, you may still ask.
 How come you got rid of grammar duplication with terminated and unterminated statements?
 Was it not necessary?
-You just explained how exactly it was necessary.
+You just have explained how exactly it was necessary.

 Absolutely valid question!